 Step 1.5 – Screen Based on Licensee Fire PRA Results

 For plants with a fire PRA, the results of the licensee’s PRA-based risk evaluation can serve as the basis for screening a finding to Green, provided a Senior Reactor Analyst (SRA) reviews and approves.
 For this process the licensee has to provide a risk evaluation based on its fire PRA, including the dominant cut sets and information on how the deficiency is modeled.
 With this information, an SRA may be able to determine whether the licensee’s evaluation is acceptable.
 If the plant does not have a fire PRA or the fire finding cannot be adequately modeled using the plant’s existing fire PRA, proceed to a Phase 2 evaluation.
-If the licensee’s risk evaluation indicates that the fire finding has more than a very low risk significance (greater than ), the SDP risk evaluation should continue to Phase 2 or Phase 3, at the discretion of the SRA.
+If the licensee’s risk evaluation indicates that the fire finding has more than a very low risk significance (greater than Green), the SDP risk evaluation should continue to Phase 2 or Phase 3, at the discretion of the SRA.

 Step 1.5.1: Screen by Licensee Fire PRA-based Risk Evaluation